 Who Can Give Naloxone if Someone Overdoses on Opioids?

 The liquid form for the injection or intravenous use of Narcan is primarily used by paramedics, specially trained first responders, and emergency room doctors.
-The Narcan nasal spray is the easiest form of Narcan to use.
+The Narcan nasal spray is the easiest form of Naloxone to use.
 Thus, anyone can give it if they see an opioid overdose happening.

 Major pharmacy chains, including Walgreens and CVS, now provide naloxone without a prescription in all U.S. stores.
 This makes it much easier for friends and family of loved ones that may be suffering from opioid use disorders to gain access to naloxone.